SpiralLogic/ADSProgammingExamples/Eulerian Circuit/README.md

-# Eularian Circuit
+# Eulerian Circuit

-This program takes an input of strings  of the same length and finds a eularian ciruit that connects them all two strings are connected when the end of one string is the lame as the start of another
+This program takes an input of strings  of the same length and finds a Eulerian circuit that connects them all two strings are connected when the end of one string is the lame as the start of another

 For example, these strings are connected (- is not part of the string):